DecisionsDev/odm-docker-kubernetes/eks/README.md

   - --cluster-name=<EKS>
   - --ingress-class=alb"
 ```
- For more information take a look in the https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1 user guide.
+For more information, refer to the https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1 user guide.

-then deploy the Alb ingress controller.
+Then, deploy the Alb ingress controller.
 ```bash
 $ kubectl apply -f alb-ingress-controller.yaml
 ```

-#### Deploy the ingress service for ODM.
+#### Deploy the ingress service for ODM

 ##### Write the ingress descriptor
 You need to define an ingress to route your request to the ODM service.

-Here is a sample descriptor to be able to put in place the ingress.
+Here is a sample descriptor to implement the ingress.

 Ingress descriptor:
 ```yaml